-Represents the Peer Group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-The Nasdaq Biotechnology Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31,
+- 4) The Peer Group TSR set forth in this table utilizes the Nasdaq Biotechnology Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.

-- 2022.
 The comparison assumes \$100 was invested for the period starting December 31, 2019, through the end of the listed year in the Company and in the Nasdaq Biotechnology Index, respectively.
-Historical stock performance is not necessarily indicative of future stock performance. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable year. - We determined the closing price of our common stock as listed on Nasdaq on an applicable day to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEOs in 2022.
-The amounts in the column represents the closing price of our stock on the last trading date of the listed year.
-For purposes of this disclosure, there was no financial performance measure used to link Company performance to Compensation Actually Paid to our non-PEO NEOs in 2022.
-As described in the Compensation Discussion and Analysis, in February 2022, the Board made an award of performance-based stock options to Mr. Metzger and Dr. Morrison, and half of those stock options would vest upon achieving certain stock price milestones.
+Historical stock performance is not necessarily indicative of future stock performance. - We determined the Stock Price to be the most important financial performance measure used to 1 ink Company performance to CAP to the Second PEO in 2023.
+The amounts in the column represents the closing represents the closing price of our stock on the last trading date of the listed year.
+The Board made an award of performance-based stock options to the First PEO and Second PEO, and half of those stock options vest upon our stock closing at or above \$30 per share.
 We may determine a different financial performance measure to be the most important financial performance measure in future years.
+For purposes of this disclosure, there was no financial performance measure used to link Company performance to CAP to our non-PEO NEOs in 2023.